hottelet/communicator/README.md

 # communicator
-A Scala/Akka/Phantom service designed to support a simple person-person chat system.
+A Scala/Akka/Phantom service designed to provide a communication platform for nearby (geographic) chat.